Magayaga/WebCalculator/README.md

 # WebCalculator

-WebCalculator is simple web-based scientific calculator was created and developed by [Cyril John Magayaga](https://gitlab.com/cyrilmagayaga).
+WebCalculator is a simple web-based scientific calculator that was created and developed by [Cyril John Magayaga](https://gitlab.com/cyrilmagayaga).

 ## Copyright